sqrDAO/sqrDAO-AI-Agent/README.md

 - `/list_requests` - View pending member requests
 - `/list_members` - List all current members
 - `/mass_message` - Send a message or image to all users and groups/channels
-- `/add_group` - Manually add a group to the bot's tracking
 - `/list_groups` - List all tracked groups
-- `/remove_group` - Remove a group from tracking

 ## Group Management